 Continuous masking can function either as source control (being worn to protect others) or part of personal protective equipment (PPE) (to protect the wearer) to prevent or control the spread of COVID-19.
-Working collaboratively, we shall ask all individuals to assist us in limiting the spread of COVID-19 through the use of masks/respirators in AHS facilities/settings.
+Working collaboratively, we shall ask all individuals to assist us in limiting the spread of COVID-19 through the use of masks/respirators in AHS facilities.

-AHS requires continuous masking by health care providers who work in facilities/settings where patient care is provided.
+AHS requires continuous masking by health care providers who work in AHS facilities or AHS settings.
 AHS promotes education (e.g., AHS Information for Albertans), prevention strategies, and public awareness to prevent the spread of COVID-19 to health care providers, patients, designated family/support persons, and visitors.